 What is advanced low-temperature power cycle technology, and what has it got to do with TVA's mission?

 Industrial processes often produce waste heat from which businesses could generate electricity.
-But this waste heat may not be hot enough or consistent enough to be used cost-effectively with conventional generating technology.
+But this waste heat may not be hot enough to be used cost-effectively with conventional generating technology.

 TVA has developed and patented a new technology specifically designed to solve these problems.
-Advanced Low-Temperature Power Cycle enables small amounts or low intensities of heat (between 290 degrees and 1,000 degrees Fahrenheit) to be converted into electricity relatively inexpensively.
+Advanced Low-Temperature Power Cycle enables low temperature waste heat (as low as 290 degrees Fahrenheit) to be converted into electricity relatively inexpensively.

 What is TVA doing about it?

-In 2006, TVA licensed Facilities Management Company, Inc., of Boston to operate and market ALTPC in the United States.
-TVA is evaluating ALTPC at a TVA customer’s facility and providing project development support to FMC.
+In 2006, TVA licensed Facilities Management Company, Inc., of Boston to operate and market ALTPC in the United States; the license has since been terminated.
+TVA has evaluated ALTPC at a TVA customer’s facility.

 What are the possibilities for ALTPC?

 ALTPC has the potential to provide economical, clean energy from industrial waste heat.
+ALTPC could be used to satisfy waste heat to energy requirements of the EPA settlement agreement.
 ALTPC is particularly well-suited for small, unusual or low-temperature applications where conventional steam power generation would be uneconomical or impractical.